 👨👩👧👦 Families

-Valentino Resort in Castellaneta Marina is a brilliant all-rounder for families.
-Sandy beach (shuttle bus), outdoor theatre with nightly shows, mermaid lessons, circus school, football academy, kids' waterpark, baby kitchen and multiple restaurants.
-Proper holiday village setup.
+• Valentino Resort in Castellaneta Marina is the holiday-village family pick, sandy beach (shuttle bus), outdoor theatre with nightly shows, mermaid lessons, circus school, football academy, kids' waterpark, baby kitchen and multiple restaurants.
+Properly self-contained.

 💑 Couples